-Today, we are going to talk about the Army Warfighting Functions.
+Today, we are going to discuss the Army Warfighting Functions.
 This is good to know information for any commander or staff officer.

 After doing some research online, here is the best definition I could find.

-I am going to list each of the 6 Army Warfighting Functions and explain a little bit about each one.
+In the paragraphs below, I will list each of the 6 Army Warfighting Functions and share some additional insights.